skinex/SqlQueryExpression.NET/Readme.md

 It provides object oriented way of building T-SQL queries in .NET applications.

+_Fluent-way to build queries was also added, you can check how to build queries in both OOP and Fluent way in Samples section._

+**Just a reminder, even though Fluent approach could provide a better developer experience thanks to intellisense, this library main goal is to provide an Object oriented way to build queries.**

 # Supported queries

 Currently library supports simple SQL queries, which includes simple selects, where conditions, joins (INNER and LEFT), union and except all.